cubiclesoft/ultimate-email/docs/smtp.md

 * $domain - A string containing a domain name.
 * $types - An array of strings containing the DNS record types to look up (Default is array("MX", "A")).
-* $nameservers - An array of strings containing the IP addresses of DNS servers to use as resolvers (Default is array("8.8.8.8", "8.8.4.4") - Google DNS).
+* $nameservers - An array of strings containing the IP addresses of DNS servers to use as resolvers or a boolean of true to autodetect (Default is true - local nameservers or Google DNS).
 * $cache - A boolean indicating that the TTL of the domain is to be cached in the SMTP DNS TTL cache (Default is true).

 Returns:  A standard array of information.